 Start Your Training

 Before you begin training, you’ll need to decide where to get that training.
-If you’re already working, you’ll need to consider what schedule and program suits your specific lifestyle.
+If you’re already working, you’ll need to consider the schedule and program that suits your specific lifestyle.
 It’s important to strike the best work-life-training balance to maximize your time and reach your goals.
-If you’re looking for training that offers flexible schedules plusa 135-hour externship that gives you valuable hands-on experience in an actual medical facility, you should check out the program at ICT.
+If you’re looking for training that offers flexible schedules plus a 135-hour externship that gives you valuable hands-on experience in an actual medical facility, you should check out the program at ICT.
 ICT’s Medical Office Administration Program’s 135-hour externship helps prepare you for the real world you’ll be working in.
 The program also features industry recognized certifications (CMAA & CEHRS) that can open doors to even more opportunities.

 If you’re ready to join a profession that is not just rewarding, it’s predicted to continue growing at a much faster than average rate adding 29,000 new jobs by 2029*, contact ICT today to learn more.
 Make today the day you start doing something you love for a living!